t7-reapy/t7_workspace/SCRIPTING.md

 ## Tips

+GDT modifications on weapons (and maybe other properties in GDT) can be live tested with `NevisX` tool.

 Every script in `share/raw/scripts/zm` can be overwritten by alimenting scripts with the same name by putting it in the `usermaps/zm_ai_test/scripts/zm`.
 > Note: if it's coming from folder `share/raw/scripts/shared`, it seems it's also better to overwrite in `usermaps/zm_ai_test/scripts/shared`, so I should respect relative pathing when overwriting script files...